-The position of Area Extension Agent and Applied Research Scientist for commercial tree fruits and winegrapes in southern Oregon fills many roles, one of the most important is acting as a member of an interdisciplinary team located at the OSU Southern Oregon Research and Extension Center.
-This team approach to addressing clientele needs through research and educational programs has been shown to be a successful approach to commercial tree fruit and winegrape problem solving.
+Tree Fruits and Winegrapes: One of the most important roles of the Area Extension Agent and Applied Research Scientist for commercial tree fruits and winegrapes in Southern Oregon is as a member of an interdisciplinary team located at the OSU Southern Oregon Research and Extension Center.
+Team approach to addressing the needs of clientele using research and educational programs has been successful in commercial tree fruit and winegrape problem solving.

 Pesticides yield great value to agriculture, and yet they have the potential to cause great harm if improperly used.
 We also hear public concerns regarding pesticides on our foods, and in our environment every day.
 That's why it's so important that we work closely with agriculture to insure safe and effective use of pesticides at all times and to provide them with pertinent safety information, for them and their employees.
 Programs to assist in preparing for the pesticide exam, continuing educational hours for those that have their pesticide licenses as well as programs on pesticide use and safety are conducted annually.

 Control methods used in commercial orchards, which are alternative to conventional pesticide applications, can be undermined by the presence of pest and disease sources in nearby, unmanaged trees.
 The Unmanaged Apple and Pear Tree Outreach Program (UAPTOP) was conceived to provide information, education and incentives for people living near commercial orchards to either manage or remove their apple and pear trees which can serve as sources of pest and disease.
 BE A GOOD NEIGHBOR